egcodes/hsw/README.md

 # EG - BE service

-This project is a demo BackEnd service
+This project is a HsW BackEnd service

 ## Used libraries
 * spring-boot-starter-web